 In Kimolos “magazia” are caves in white volcanic rocks that are used for the preservation of boats during the winter months.
 In any seaside area you see these caves, you will also see “magazia”.
 The most distinctive and picturesque areas are Rema, Goupa and Karras.
 Rema and Karras are also suitable for diving.

 Geological treasures of the volcanic soil of Kimolos that are located on the northwest side of the island and are only accessible by boat.
 Looking at them, that which impresses you the most is the power and beauty of nature.

-2 beautifull vacation rentals in Kimolos, each can accommodate 4 Guests in two separate bedrooms and an extra child at a sofa bed in the living area.
+A beautifull vacation rental in Kimolos, that can accommodate 4 Guests in two separate bedrooms and an extra child at a sofa bed in the living area.
 A splendit accommodation choice for an unforgettable holiday in the unique island of Kimolos.
 Please send us an inquiry and book your accommodation at the best available rates.